What is Vipassana Silent Meditation Retreat in Thailand Like?

 The world has become a noisy, cluttered place.
 Much energy and ego go into our speech.
-We say things that do not need to be said, are gossipy, or even harmful.
-Even when we are physically alone, we are often still interacting with people through social media.
+We say things that do not need to be said.
+We gossip.
+We spread rumors.
+Even when we are physically alone, we are often still constantly interacting with people on the phone and on the internet.

 Dipabhavan Meditation Center

 Accommodation is provided, along with meals for the whole duration of your stay.
-And the best part is, payment is only by donation, which means that if you’re a cheapskate like myself, with little or no
+And the best part is, payment is only by donation, which means that you can pay any amount as you see fit.
+Not everyone has the same privileges in life; if you’re unable to pay, you don’t have to.
+No judgment there.

 If the word ‘retreat’ conjures in your mind images of a luxury resort in a tropical paradise, with four-poster beds, champagne breakfasts and personal butlers, then I’m sorry but you’re going to be greatly disappointed.